 Certificate in College Teaching

-Purpose: The purpose of offering a certificate in College Teaching is to provide graduate students with the opportunity to develop their pedagogical knowledge and skill in an interdisciplinary manner that facilitates the development of teacher-scholars.
+Purpose: The purpose of offering a certificate in College Teaching is to provide graduate students and postdoctoral fellows with the opportunity to develop their pedagogical knowledge and skill in an interdisciplinary manner that facilitates the development of teacher-scholars.

 Program Structure: The Certificate in College Teaching will consist of a variety of course work and experiences guided by a student's mentor.
 Students will select a mentor and develop a plan of study that addresses three major components: discipline specific teaching experience/study, interdisciplinary pedagogy, and instructional/learning theory.